colton-gabertan/NSACodeBreaker2021/README.md

 **00000000.00000000.00000000.00000000**

-Thanks to the CIDR notation /24, this means that the first 24 bits will not change for those subnets, and we only need to look for those values from our given ranges.
+Thanks to the CIDR notations being <= /24, this means that the first 24 bits will not change for those subnets, and we only need to look for those values from our given ranges.
 Since it wasn't a huge list of IP's, I did not find it necessary to write a parser to find my values and only needed to take note of which ones I found within the endpoints.

 ### Noted IP Ranges and found IP Addresses
 <img src="markedIPs.jpg" alt="Marked IP Ranges">
 <img src="foundIPs.jpg" alt="Found IP's">

+With this information, we have successfully narrowed down which of the DIB companies have communicated with this threat actor's listening post, and we can move onto the next task.

 [capture]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task01/capture.pcap
 [ip ranges]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task01/ip_ranges.txt